patrick-hutchinson/solomon-network-graph/src/checklist.md

 — Fix cmd+scroll to allow pan
 — Clicking on a Group Filter only expands that group
-— Zoom buttons not working properly on mobile and tablet

 —cmd scrolling for zoom